Second Life Avatar height

 6 feet 6 in 1.98 m Michael Jordan, Kobe Bryant height

-6 feet 6.5 in 6.57 ft 2.00 m NOT a good “standard” avi height.
-Not good.
-The point after which a European guy replies “I’m 2 something tall,” because centimetres are completely irrelevant after this point.
+6 feet 6.5 in 6.57 ft 2.00 m The point after which a European guy replies “I’m 2 something tall,” because centimetres are completely irrelevant after this point.
 Tony Robbins

 6 feet 7 in 2.01 m European “too tall guy.”
 Hulk Hogan, Stephen Merchant (the tall guy that hangs out with Ricky Gervais).
 Average basketball player height.